 - In Invasion of the Body Snatchers (1978), when hopelessly outnumbered by the body snatchers at the pier, Jack draws their attention long enough for Matthew and Elizabeth to escape.
 This ends up being a Heroic Sacrifice for Jack.

-- In the film of Jurassic Park, both Alan and Ian try to get the T-Rex's attention when it's attacking the kids.
-Alan methodically draws the Rex's attention to a flare that he waves deliberately back and forth before throwing it, while staying still himself; it works, and the Rex chases the moving object while ignoring both the kids and Alan.
-Ian, taking exactly the wrong lesson from this, frantically waves his arms with a flare of his own and yells at the Rex before running away.
-The Rex, recognizing prey, ignores the flare and attacks Ian directly.
+- In the film of Jurassic Park, both Alan and Ian try to get the T. rex's attention when she's attacking the kids.
+Alan methodically draws Rexy's attention to a flare that he waves deliberately back and forth before throwing it, while staying still himself; it works, and Rexy chases the moving object while ignoring both the kids and Alan.
+Ian, taking exactly the wrong lesson from this, frantically waves his arms with a flare of his own and yells at Rexy before running away.
+The rex, recognizing prey, ignores the flare and attacks Ian directly.
 This ends up being something of a Senseless Sacrifice as while he survives, he's pretty badly injured in return for heroically distracting the Rex.